 The two organizations were eventually merged in 1972 resulting in the formation of the National Electric Power Authority which became the body responsible for the generation, transmission and distribution of electricity.

 In 2005, NEPA was unbundled and renamed the Power Holding Corporation of Nigeria.
-The unbundling led to 18 different companies comprising of 6 generating companies, 1 transmission company and 11 distribution companies.
+The unbundling led to 18 different companies comprising of 6 generating companies, 1 solar company, 1 transmission company and 10 distribution companies.

 The conclusion of the process led to the dissolution of PHCN on the 30th of September 2013.
 Subsequently, the Nigerian Electricity Regulatory Commission (NERC) was formed.

 This agency served as the independent regulatory agency tasked with monitoring and regulating the Nigerian electricity industry, with issuing licences to market participants, and with ensuring compliance with market rules and operating guidelines.
 This Site provide you top Rated Solar Panel Installation Service In Seattle.
 We provide comprehensive, friendly support every step of the way—from assessment to design to installation and beyond.

 In this post, we will take a look at how the country has made progress in terms of power generation, transmission and distribution over the last few years.
 We appreciate Westline Electrical Services for helping us collecting data and completing this study with us.
 It’s important for our reader to know that there are many similar electrical standards between Australia and Nigeria.

 Typically, electricity is generated from hydro stations, wind farms or thermal stations.
 The electricity in Nigeria is generated from hydro stations and thermal stations, due to the size of these stations they constantly need new electrical installations and upgrades, which is why they hire a commercial electrical contractor.